yeahbutstill/food-ordering-system/README.md

 - RestController: Used to create a rest controller with path mapping, and accept type.
 - RequestBody: Used to mark a java class as a request body in the rest request.
 Spring will map the json body into this class by setting the values automatically.
 - PostMapping: Used to create a method that will serve to a http post request.
+- Entities and domain services has the business logic.
+- Domain events should be created in entity or domain services after related business logic is completed.
+- Application services are the first initial contact point to the outside of domain.
+- Domain events should be fired after the related business logic is persisted.